jmscudder/COVID/index.md

 ## Plotting publicly available COVID data for the state of Ohio.

-Most recent data: Nov 24 2021.
+Most recent data: Nov 26 2021.

-As of March 02, death data is only reported 2x/week, and includes only confirmed cases.
-March 02 cumulative death counts have dropped due to the missing "probable" cases.
+As of March 02 2021, death data is only reported 2x/week, and includes only confirmed cases.
+March 02 2021 cumulative death counts have dropped due to the missing "probable" cases.

-Feb 11th-28th involved a "reconciling" of death data for November & December.
+Feb 11th-28th 2021 involved a "reconciling" of death data for November & December.

 Dec 8th completed a backlog of reporting of antigen test results, dating back to Nov 1st.

-No data was reported on Nov 26th (Thanksgiving), Dec 25th (Christmas), Jan 1st 2021 (New Year's), Apr 4th (Easter), or July 4th.
+No data was reported on Nov 26th 2020 (Thanksgiving), Dec 25th 2020 (Christmas), Jan 1st 2021 (New Year's), Apr 4th 2021(Easter), July 4th 2021, or Nov 25th 2021 (Thanksgiving).
 ### 7 day averages
 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 5671.0
+>The average increase in cases for the last seven days is: 5113.0
 >
->The last time cases per day were this high was Oct 04 2021: 51 days ago.
+>The last time cases per day were this high was Nov 24 2021: 2 days ago.
 >
->The seven day average then was: 5752 cases.
+>The seven day average then was: 5671 cases.

 >
->The last time cases per day was lower than this was Nov 23 2021: 1 day ago.
+>The last time cases per day was lower than this was Nov 25 2021: 1 day ago.
 >
->The seven day average then was: 5618 cases.
+>The seven day average then was: 4726 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Nov 03 2021.
+>The lowest 7 day average reported cases per day in the last three weeks was on Nov 06 2021.
 >
->This was 21 days ago.
-The average was 3485 cases per day.
+>This was 20 days ago.
+The average was 3560 cases per day.
 >
->The current 7 day average case rate is an increase of 62.7 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 43.6 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 283
+>The average increase in hospitalizations per day for the last seven days is: 229
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 04 2021.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 08 2021.
 >
->This was 20 days ago.
-The average was 163 hospitalizations per day.
+>This was 18 days ago.
+The average was 171 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 73.6 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 33.9 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)